 ATTENTION!!!
-The physician responsible for the patient’s treatment must be informed of the MEDICAL MASSAGE PROTOCOLs that will be used in manual therapy, and the practitioner must obtain the physician’s permission prior to the initiation of such therapy.
+The physician responsible for the patient’s treatment must be informed of the MEDICAL MASSAGE PROTOCOLS to be used in manual therapy, and the practitioner must obtain the physician’s permission before the initiation of such treatment.

 This video is a presentation of the MEDICAL MASSAGE PROTOCOL in cases of Anterior Scalene Muscle Syndrome/Thoracic Outlet Syndrome.
 It is based on scientific publications reviewed in Medical Massage, Volume I. Please refer to pp. 195-209 of the Medical Massage, Vol. I textbook to learn more about pathology, clinical symptoms and diagnostic evaluation of tissue in cases of Anterior Scalene Muscle Syndrome/Thoracic Outlet Syndrome.